M-Vause/SEED2.0/README.md

 * Code Files:

 In order to run SEED 2.0 from the code files, the user must have a current Python installation, that can be downloaded from the [Python website](https://www.python.org/downloads/).
+If running SEED 2.0 on a Windows system, ensure to select the add python to path option during installation.

 As well as the base Python installation, it is vital to install the Python modules needed for the programme to run.
 You can do this by running these commands in the terminal or command line: